AsahiLinux/AsahiLinux.github.io/content/blog/2022/07/18-release-and-progress-report.md

 ## U-Boot updates

-U-Boot support has been progressing nicely.
-U-Boot 2022.07 was released with (almost) complete support for the M1 models (including
-M1 Pro/Max/Ultra) and (thanks to Janne Grunau) basic support for M2.
-The most important bit that's still missing is support for the PCIe
-USB3 controller behind the type-A ports on the Mac mini.
+U-Boot support has been progressing nicely too.
+U-Boot 2022.07 was just released with (almost) complete support for the M1 models (including M1 Pro/Max/Ultra) and (thanks to Janne Grunau) basic support for M2.
+The most important bit that's still missing is support for the PCIe USB3 controller behind the type-A ports on the Mac mini.

 ## More than Linux

 OpenBSD 7.1 was released on April 21, 2022, with support for the M1 and M1 Pro/Max/Ultra.
 This includes support for NVMe, USB (USB 2.0 speeds only on the type-C ports), WiFi, Ethernet (on the M1 mini and iMac) and Keyboard and touchpad (on the laptops).
 X11 works on the initial framebuffer and audio support is being worked on.
-OpenBSD does not support the new M2 models yet, but this is on the radar for
-OpenBSD 7.2 which is scheduled for release in November.
+OpenBSD does not support the new M2 models yet, but this is on the radar for OpenBSD 7.2 which is scheduled for release in November.

 OpenBSD depends on the Asahi installer, which provides the option to just install m1n1 with U-Boot as a payload.
-That gives you a standard
-UEFI boot environment, just like on other hardware supported by OpenBSD/arm64.
+That gives you a standard UEFI boot environment, just like on other hardware supported by OpenBSD/arm64.
 At that point you can simply write minirootXX.img or installXX.img to a USB drive, plug it into your Mac and boot into the OpenBSD installer.

-The OpenBSD installer knows about the magic Apple partitions, so even if you choose the default (W)hole disk option in the installer the system partitions will survive and your macOS installation will be safe.
-The OpenBSD installer also picks up the WiFi firmware automatically (from the EFI system partition, where the Asahi installer prepares it).
-This means that WiFi is available during installation.
+The OpenBSD installer knows about the magic Apple partitions, so even if you choose the default (W)hole disk option in the installer, the system partitions will survive and your macOS installation will be safe.
+The OpenBSD installer also picks up the WiFi firmware automatically (from the EFI system partition, where the Asahi installer prepares it), so WiFi is available during installation.

 ## One more thing…